-"Take a deep inhale — as if you were going to blow a balloon — for four seconds followed by a deep exhale through your nose or mouth for four seconds," she explains.
-“Continue this cycle for one minute."
-Afterward, you should feel a sense of calm as well as experience physical changes like looser muscles and decreased heart rate.
+"Take a deep inhale — as if you were going to blow a balloon — for four seconds followed by a deep exhale through your nose or mouth for four seconds," she says.
+"Continue this cycle for one minute."
+Afterward, you should feel a sense of calm, looser muscles and decreased heart rate.
 With a clearer head, you can more easily focus on what's right in front of you.

 While we often associate meditation with quiet rooms, being alone and maybe some chanting, you can actually meditate anywhere and at anytime as a way to feel present.
 "My favorite presence exercise is simply concentrating on your breath and the rise and fall of your chest," says stress expert Kathy Gruver, author of "Conquer Your Stress."

 "On the inhale you think, 'I am.'
 On the exhale you think, 'at peace.'
 If other thoughts intrude, which they often do at first, just dismiss them and return to the mantra."
 You can use this technique at work, at home, on your commute — anytime you feel yourself floating away from right now.

 "Every time you check your phone, you are missing moments of connection to those around you," Francis says.
 "Make a rule for no phones at dinner, or turn off your ringer as you enter a party."
 The virtual world can wait.
 Being present requires your full attention.

 "For example, as you are preparing to give an important presentation and find yourself nearly in panic mode, you might say to yourself, 'Thank you, Anxious Mind.
 I appreciate you caring about how well I do, but freaking out just isn't helpful,'" she says.
 "As you turn your focus back to the present, you may have to repeat this sentiment until your attention is rooted in the now."

 But you don't need to commit to an hour-long class to reap the benefits of yoga.
 Schroeder suggests trying two key grounding poses when you feel the present slipping away: Lie down with your legs positioned up a wall or do a basic sun salutation sequence to instantly change your focus.

 Taking solo time to recharge your batteries is a great way to ground yourself.
 But not everyone has enough hours in the week to make this happen.
 However, you can still find peace in the present by pausing before beginning any new task or part of your day, suggests wellness chiropractor Michelle Robin, D.C.

 It's easy to forget to stay present, despite our best efforts.
 So instead of trying to outsmart your wandering mind, find a way to remind yourself, suggests certified yoga instructor and integrated life coach Madeleine Culbertson.

 "Set reminders on your phone.
 Every hour or so, have a soft chime go off with a personalized reminder to bring you back to the moment," she says.
 Some questions she uses are: "What is the quality of your breath?"
 "What makes you smile right now?"
 "What do you appreciate right now?"
 Use these or create your own to keep on the path toward living more in the moment.

 "It can be as simple as having a good cup of coffee or having noticed less traffic on the way to work.
 The act of being grateful not only can shift your awareness to the present, with continued commitment to practicing gratitude it could contribute to improved mental health over time."
 Soon enough, you'll be seeking out moments, people and things to be thankful for, encouraging you to soak up every experience.

 "Begin to walk slowly, focusing on your surroundings and what you see, hear, smell and feel."
 As thoughts come up, acknowledge them and then get right back into the present moment.
-End your walks by sitting on a patch of grass to further ground yourself, Schroeder suggests.
+End your walks by sitting on a patch of grass to further ground yourself, Schroeder says.
 Pay close attention to the sensations of the sun, wind and grass on your feet and skin.